simonccc/kopsrox/docs/CONFIG.md

 ### endpoint <a name=endpoint>

-`127.0.0.1` the proxmox API hostnamei/dns or IP address
+`127.0.0.1` the proxmox server hostname/dns or IP address you will connect to

 127.0.0.1 will work on any host running proxmox